-() The balance, will be, after conclusion of procedures, inscribed as 1996 credits.
+The balance will be, after conclusion of procedures, inscribed as 1996 credits.

-HFR Supplementary Pogramme

-The High Flux Reactor (HFR) at Petten is operated by the Commission in accordance with the Euratom/Netherlands agreement of 25 July 1961.
-On 29 April 1992, the Council adopted a four-year supplementary research programme to be implemented by the Joint Research Centre for the European Atomic Energy Community (1992-1995) concerning the operation of the High Flux Reactor (HFR) at Petten.
-Under the supplementary programme which was drawing to a close on 31 December 1995, the activities of the HFR were essentially the outcome of cooperation between two partners, Germany and the Netherlands, which provided its financing.
-Additional financing, which has steadily increased, came from external contracts.
-It is intended to pursue the operation of HFR under a new supplementary programme, which would see an even greater proportion of income coming from two industrial sector and a drastic reduction in cos
+Table 2.
+Competitive activities; amounts earned in 1995.

-1.3 JRC INFORMATION DAYS - PUBLICATIONS AND CONFERENCES

-The new approach to the JRC activities calls for closer collaboration between industry, а research centers and universities in the Member States and the JRC.
+JRC INFORMATION DAYS PUBLICATIONS AND CONFERENCES The new approach to the JRC activities calls for a closer collaboration between industry, research centres and universities in the Member States and the JRC.
 In order to stimulate this and to increase the awareness of the JRC, Information Days have been organised at the initiative of Members of the Board of Governors in London, Athens, Copenhagen, Milan and Vienna.
 JRC members have presented the Centre and in parallel workshops representing the Institutes have found grounds for new collaboration with the participants.
-These information days have thus supplemented the numerous presentations of the JRC given to visitors to the sites, visits made to national laboratories, representations of the JRC at specialised fairs and exhibitions, distribution of JRC literature, etc.

-The JRC offers a vast array of publications on scientific matters ranging from papers and articles in scientific magazines, conference papers, EUR reports and reviews.
+These information days have thus supplemented the numerous presentations of the JRC given to visitors to the sites, visits made to national laboratories, representations of the JRC at specialised fairs and exhibitions, distribution of JRC literature, etc. The JRC offers a vast array of publications on scientific matters ranging from papers and articles in scientific magazines, conference papers, EUR reports and reviews.
 In 1995 the JRC published in total around 1.000 papers and their distribution by Institute is shown in Table 3.
 The detailed list of JRC publications is published each year in the "Publications Bulletin".
 The last issue, No. 15, published in March 1995, gives all publications in 1994.

-Most of these publications are available upon request to the Public Relations.
-Unit, Ispra.
+Most of these publications are available upon request to the Public Relations Unit, Ispra.
 In addition to publications, the above mentioned Bulletin lists all patents obtained by the JRC.
 There were 26 patents granted in 1995.
 Each year the JRC organises a number of conferences, workshops and seminars at its five sites in Europe.
 In 1995 there were 9 conferences, 94 international workshops and meetings and 135 visits to the various sites.
-The resulting total of more than 11.000 visitors shows the constant interest of the scientific community to the contributions in research and development made by the JRC.

-Institute EUR Reports Conf.
-Papers Articles Published Provis.
-Total General Management 5 1 1 7 Institute for Reference Materials and Measurements 5 66 40 111 Institute for Transuranium Elements 2 96 15 113 Institute for Advanced Materials 16 136 49 201 Inst. for Systems Engineering and Informatics 14 115 26 155 Environment Institue 22 129 37 188 Institute for Remote Sensing Applications 17 111 23 151 Institute for Safety Technology 19 114 16 149 Institute for Prospective Technological Studies 17 4 1 22 Total 117 772 208 1097
+The resulting total of more than 11000 visitors shows the constant interest of the scientific community to the contributions in research and development made by the JRC.
+Institute General Management 5 1 1 4 11 Inst. for Reference Materials and Measurements 4 56 40 - 100 Institute for Transuranium Elements 2 77 53 - 132 Institute for Advanced Materials 18 129 42 3 192 Inst. for Systems Engineering and Informatics 13 118 32 19 182 Environment Institute 22 131 69 6 228 Institute for Remote Sensing Applications 17 114 28 11 170 Institute for Safety Technology 22 112 26 24 184 Institute for Prospective Technological Studies 17 3 1 2 23 Total 120 741 292 69 1222 EUR Reports Conf.
+Papers Articles Spec.
+Publicat.

+Table 3.
+FRC Publications in 1995.

+THE JOINT RESEARCH CENTRE IN 1995

-1.4 HUMAN RESOURCES
+HUMAN RESOURCES

-The JRC statutory staff is made up of officials and temporary agents, including both scientifictechnical and administrative staff.
-By the end of December 1995 the statutory staff numbered 1.786 agents, compared with 1.845 in December 1994.
+The JRC statutory staff is made up of officials and temporary agents, including both scientific-technical and administrative staff.

+By the end of December 1995 the statutory staff numbered 1786 agents, compared with 1845 in December 1994.
 Table 4 gives the distribution of statutory staff in 1995.

 Institute Staff

 Directorate General 25

 Programmes Directorate 13

-Resources Coordination - Scientific & Technical Support Ispra 347
+Resources Coordination Scientific & Technical Support Ispra 347

 Institute for Reference Materials and Measurements 169

 Institute for Transuranium Elements 194

 Institute for Advanced Materials 250

 Institute for Systems Engineering and Informatics 187

 Environment Institute 219

 Institute for Remote Sensing Applications 101

 Institute for Safety Technology 246

 Institute for Prospective Technological Studies 26

 JRC seconded staff 9

 Total 1.786

+Table 4.
+Distribution of statutory staff as of December 1995.